josh0xA/K55/README.md

 Test 1) In one terminal (K55/ Directory), run: ``./k55_example_process/k55_test_process``<br/>
 Test 2) In another terminal, run the injector: ``./K55 k55_test_process``<br/>

+## K55 In Action
+- A shell is spawned in k55_test_process when the K55 shellcode injector is ran (as root).

 ## Crafting The Shell Payload
 Note: The following is a demonstration.
 The payload string is already hardcoded into K55.